martykuentzel/kube-webhook/README.md

 #### Activation in Kubernetes
 To enable the Webhook to listen for changes in your Namespace, you have to label the namespace
 ```
-kubectl label namespace YOUR_NAMESPACE kube-secHook=enabled
+kubectl label namespace YOUR_NAMESPACE kube-sechook=enabled
 ```

 ## How it works

-Create a secret with prefix "secHook:" and the address of the secret in Secret Manager `/project/PROJECT_ID/secrets/SECRETNAME/versions/VERSIONNUMBER`
+Create a secret with prefix "gsm://" and the address of the secret in Secret Manager `gsm://project/PROJECT_ID/secrets/SECRETNAME/versions/VERSIONNUMBER`

 Example:
 ```
-echo -n 'secHook:projects/dummy-playground/secrets/tester/versions/latest' | base64
+echo -n 'gsm://projects/dummy-playground/secrets/tester/versions/latest' | base64
 ```
 Use the base64 Output in the secret Yaml.
-By omitting the 'secHook:' prefix you can also combine your secret with regular secrets.
+By omitting the 'gsm://' prefix you can also combine your secret with regular secrets.

 ```
 apiVersion: v1